bgdbp/VRCockpit/README.md

 The VR Cockpit Server is built to a Raspberry Pi 5 and Arduino Uno R3, its repository is located here: https://github.com/bgdbp/VRCockpitServer

-**Sofware required to build this project:**
+**Software required to build this project:**

   Unity Engine 6000.0.23f1

 **Hardware used (but not necessarily required to run and test the project)**

-  Meta Quest 3 Virual Reality
+  Meta Quest 3 Virtual Reality Headset

 **Unity Installation Instructions:**